How to Build a Field Service App [The Ultimate Guide]

 The cost range of canned solutions starts from zero to several thousand dollars.
 If we take an average price of $5-10/user/mo, and you have 50 to 100 employees, it means that your payment will be $250 - $1000 monthly, which is $3,000 - $12,000 per year!

-Supposing that you use the system for more than one year, you can imagine how much will it cost you.
-When selecting a cheaper alternative, you agree for limited functionality.
+You will probably use the system for more than one year, you can imagine how much it will cost you.
+In addition to that, when selecting a cheaper alternative, you agree to have limited functionality.

-We do not say that tomake a field service mobile app from scratch is cheap.
+However, we are not saying that it is cheap to make a field service mobile app from scratch either.
 It is not, but it gives you such advantages as:

 How to Apply This to Your Business